 Security type Debentures

 Security details 2 nd Issue of Simple Debentures - TOTVS

 Date of issue 04/22/2020

 Expiration date 04/22/2021

 Quantity (units) 200,000

 Individuals (units) 0

 Organizations (units) 0

 Institutional Investors (units) 2

 Global par value (R\$) 200,000,000.00

-Outstanding debt balance 0,00
+Outstanding debt balance 200,000,000.00 on April 22, 2020

 Restrictions to be outstanding Yes

 Details of restrictions These debentures may only be traded between qualified investors, as set forth in section 9-B of CVM Instruction No. 539 of November 13, 2013, as amended ("CVM Instruction 539", and "Qualified Investors") and after 90 (ninety) days from the date of each subscription or acquisition is performed by Professional Investors (as provided for below), pursuant to articles 13 and 15 of CVM Instruction 476, except in the event of a firm underwriting commitment to place such Debentures by the Coordinators at the time of subscription, pursuant to article 13, section II of CVM Instruction 476, and after the Issuer have complied with the requirements of article 17 of CVM Instruction 476, provided, however, that the debentures negotiation shall always observe the applicable legal and regulatory provisions.
 Without prejudice to the provisions set forth herein, the provisions of article 13 of CVM Instruction 476 are, on this date, suspended due to CVM Resolution No. 849 of March 31, 2020 ("CVM Resolution 849"), when, whether alternatively or cumulatively, (a) the acquirer is a professional investor; and (b) the security in question is issued by a company registered with the CVM.

 Convertibility No

 Possibility of redemption Yes

 Redemption and calculation of its amount TOTVS may, at its sole discretion, at any time, make an early redemption offer for all Debentures, addressed to all Debenture Holders, without distinction, one or more times, ensuring all Debenture Holders equal conditions whether to accept or not the redemption of the Debentures that they hold ("Early Redemption Offer"), according to the terms and conditions previously provided for

 Conditions for changing the rights guaranteed by such securities Not applicable.

 Other relevant characteristics Optional Early Redemption: the Issuer may redeem all Debentures in advance, at its sole discretion, at any time, as of July 22, 2020, including upon payment of the Debentures' Face Value per Unit, plus Remuneration, calculated pro rata temporis (i.e., calculated based on the time already elapsed) from the Date of First Payment to the date of its actual payment ("Debt Balance"), plus a flat redemption premium levied on the Debt Balance corresponding to 0.10% (ten hundredths percent) ("Optional Early Redemption").
-Note: According to the Notice to the Market ("Early redemption of simple debentures non-convertible into shares") released on August 5, 2020, the debentures were redeemed in advance.